cgoettel/bible/questions.md

 - Judges 7:1 - This is a complete mess.
 "The camp of Midian was on the [south (YLT)|north (DARBY, LSG)] [on the height (YLT)|by the hill (DARBY, LSG)] of Moreh in the valley."
 What is it?
 Mitzpon means hidden, secreted away, treasure, sheltered; it certainly doesn't seem to mean north or south.
 - Judges 7:8 - What does tsaedah mean?
 - Judges 7:17 - what does memeni mean?
+- Judges 7:24 - "Come here to meet Midian."
+Loosely can qara mean a meeting or convocation, but this seems off.
 - Ruth 2:22